Seeking Major Tom: Production

-The album features many noted musicians, including Patrick Kennison, Sheryl Crow, John Wetton, Patrick Moraz, Ritchie Blackmore, Alan Parsons, Peter Frampton, Warren Haynes, Nick Valensi, Zakk Wylde, Mike Inez, Chris Adler, Steve Hillage, Steve Howe, Michael Schenker, Dave Davies, Johnny Winter, Brad Paisley, Bootsy Collins, Carmine Appice, Ian Paice, and Toots Hibbert.
+The album features many noted musicians, including Patrick Kennison, Sheryl Crow, John Wetton, Patrick Moraz, Ritchie Blackmore, Alan Parsons, Peter Frampton, Warren Haynes, Nick Valensi, Zakk Wylde, Mike Inez, Chris Adler, Steve Hillage, Steve Howe, Michael Schenker, Dave Davies, Johnny Winter, Brad Paisley, Bootsy Collins, Wayne Kramer, Carmine Appice, Ian Paice, and Toots Hibbert.
 The titular Major Tom was created by David Bowie.

-In July 2020, Steve Howe told Rolling Stone magazine when asked about performing on "Planet Earth": "Get lost!
+In July 2020, Howe told Rolling Stone when asked about performing on "Planet Earth":Get lost!
 Absolutely get lost!
 And you can print that!
 I played some really good things on that and they aren’t on the recording.
 There is none of me there at all.
 There is some guy playing what everybody else could have played.
 I said, "Look, I’m not going to play the part that everybody knows is part of that song.
 That’s easy.
 You can’t make anything of it."
 And so I did some single-line stuff.
 God knows what happened.
 But when the record came out, I put it on and there was none of me on there at all.
-As much as I think that William Shatner is fun and all that — I know he’s good friend of [Yes bassist] Billy Sherwood — but that is rude.
+As much as I think that William Shatner is fun and all that — I know he’s a good friend of [Yes bassist] Billy Sherwood — but that is rude.
 To credit me and not have me on there is just about the nastiest you can do.
-It’s not a good thing to do."
+It’s not a good thing to do.